betielamanuel/cat-api/README.md

 2. **Select a Size**: Use the "Size" dropdown to filter images based on their resolution.
 You can choose from three size options: small, medium, or large.

-3. **View Cat Images**: After selecting the breed and size, the website will display up to 100 cat images that match the selected criteria.

 ## Technologies Used